omershomer/GIS_George_and_Omer/README.md

 **A concluding paragraph of what insights you expect to gain from your research.
 Figure out what other data is important to collect.** <br><br>
 From our research, we hope to gain insight about how cyclying/biking in the City of Los Angeles can be affected by (or affect) gentrification, traffic safety, and a host of sociodemographic factors.
 As urban planners and avid bikers ourselves, this topic will help understand more clearly the ways in which land-use and urban design bear on the safety of cyclysts across the city.

+**Division of Labor

+Omer made Gentrification map and chart, Per Capita Income map and chart; George made HIN map and chart, Interactive KSI Map
+We split the presentation work and storytelling portion.